Best Fat Loss Research Peptides in Australia (2026)

 ---

-Tirzepatide Class: Dual GLP-1/GIP Agonism
+What is Tirzepatide and How Does Dual GLP-1/GIP Agonism Differ?

 Tirzepatide (LY3298176) occupies the middle ground between semaglutide and retatrutide.
 As a GLP-1/GIP dual agonist, it was the first clinically approved compound to engage two incretin hormone receptors simultaneously — a design strategy that produced measurably greater metabolic effects in clinical trials than GLP-1 agonism alone.